November 2019 Favorites

 If you’ve seen the present, you’ve seen all things, from time immemorial into all of eternity.
 For everything that happens is related and the same.

-- Beowulf – Adapting the Oldest Story in English Literature (22:29) – Video essay by Like Stories of Old about the oldest work of literature in the English language.
+- Beowulf – Adapting the Oldest Story in English Literature – A video essay by Like Stories of Old about the oldest work of literature in the English language.
+22:29

-- Plato Describes Atlantis // First Mention of the Island // 360 BC ‘Critias’ (23:40) – I discovered the YouTube channel Voices of the Past, created by two brothers, one with a master in History, the other a professional translator.
+- Plato Describes Atlantis, 360 BC, ‘Critias’ – I discovered the YouTube channel Voices of the Past, created by two brothers, one with a master in History, the other a professional translator.
 They translate and read old texts.
+23:40

-- 10 Rules for A Perfect Ninja // The Bansenshūkai 萬川集海 (Book of Ninja) 1676 // Japan Primary Source (4:13) – Another fantastic historic reading by Voices of the Past, this time from the Ninja manual Bansenshūkai.
+- 10 Rules for A Perfect Ninja, The Bansenshūkai 萬川集海, 1676 – Another fantastic historic reading by Voices of the Past, this time from the Ninja manual Bansenshūkai.
+4:13

-- Urban architecture inspired by mountains, clouds and volcanoes (12:51) – Fantastic TED talk by Ma Yansong an Chinese architect who creates stunning asymmetric buildings.
+- Urban architecture inspired by mountains, clouds, and volcanoes – Fantastic TED talk by Ma Yansong a Chinese architect who creates stunning asymmetric buildings.
+12:51

 - 2017 Maps of Meaning: The Architecture of Belief (University of Toronto) – I finished the last part of the lecture by Jordan B Peterson.